Pork shoulder is an affordable cut of meat that transforms into a delicious and tender BBQ dish when cooked low and slow

 Make sure to thaw the pork shoulders completely, preferably in the fridge.
 Before cooking, apply a liberal coat of pork rub to each shoulder, avoiding the “fat cap” on one side.
 Place the rubbed shoulders on a cookie sheet or in plastic containers and refrigerate overnight.

-- Preheat the smoker to 225 degrees, using either oak, walnut, cherry, or hickory wood.
-(Allow plenty of time; it will take between 7 and 10 hours, depending on weather, wind, etc.)
+- Preheat the smoker to 225 degrees, using oak, walnut, cherry, or hickory wood.

-- Insert the probe from a digital thermometer into the bigger of the two shoulders, being careful to not touch the bone.
+- Insert the probe from a digital thermometer into the larger of the two shoulders, avoiding the bone.

-- Close the lid and monitor your digital meat thermometer and your smoker’s heat gauge, adding wood as needed.
+- Close the lid and monitor the digital meat thermometer and smoker’s heat gauge, adding wood as needed.

 Making BBQ Sauce for Pork